PyO3/pyo3/guide/src/migration.md

 To minimise breakage of code using the GIL-Refs API, the `Bound<T>` smart pointer has been introduced by adding complements to all functions which accept or return GIL Refs.
 This allows code to migrate by replacing the deprecated APIs with the new ones.

+To identify what to migrate, temporarily switch off the `gil-refs` feature to see deprecation warnings on all uses of APIs accepting and producing GIL Refs.
+Over one or more PRs it should be possible to follow the deprecation hints to update code.
+Depending on your development environment, switching off the `gil-refs` feature may introduce [some very targeted breakages](#deactivating-the-gil-refs-feature), so you may need to fixup those first.

 For example, the following APIs have gained updated variants:
 - `PyList::new`, `PyTyple::new` and similar constructors have replacements `PyList::new_bound`, `PyTuple::new_bound` etc.
 - `FromPyObject::extract` has a new `FromPyObject::extract_bound` (see the section below)